EnhancedNetwork/TOHE-Docs/AboutUs.md

 <details>
 <summary><b><font color=gray>About</font></b></summary>

-I help with moderating the TEN Discord.
+I help with moderating the Discord Server of The Enhanced Network.
 Some of my hobbies are Fortnite, Discord, and other games.
 I also like to joke around and poke fun of myself.
 </details>

 ---